 The rapid, global spread of COVID-19 has adversely affected the global economy and has resulted in significant volatility in financial markets and the prices of and the demand for the commodities that the Group produces and trades.
-Government measures taken in response to the COVID-19 pandemic, including quarantine and shelter in place orders, as well as other indirect effects that the COVID-19 pandemic is having on global economic activity, have resulted in some degree of global economic downturn and demand shocks for the Group's commodities, which initially led to significantly lower commodity prices.
-Notwithstanding a level of recovery in some commodity prices during the second quarter of 2020, which were partly linked to actual or anticipated decreases in supply as a result of disruptions to global mining operations, the reductions in commodity prices to date, particularly of coal and zinc, have had a material adverse effect on the Group's profitability.
-Together these impacts have caused significant impairments to the carrying value of certain of the Group's assets and continued deterioration may trigger further such impairments.
+Government measures taken in response to the COVID-19 pandemic, including quarantine and shelter in place orders, as well as other indirect effects of the COVID-19 pandemic on global economic activity, resulted in some degree of global economic downturn and demand shocks for the Group's commodities, which initially led to significantly lower commodity prices.
+Some commodity prices recovered strongly during the second half of 2020, and continued to improve in the first half of 2021.
+Notwithstanding price recovery, the less certain economic outlook triggered significant impairments to the carrying value of certain of the Group's assets in 2020 and any further deterioration may trigger further such impairments.

 Operationally, business continuity planning has been and remains challenging in many countries.
-The response to the pandemic has varied by jurisdiction, with authorities imposing different requirements, often changing as the crisis evolved.
-A significant proportion of the Group's marketing and corporate employees worked remotely during the second quarter of 2020, which increased the Group's exposure to cyber related risks.
+The response to the pandemic has varied by jurisdiction, with authorities imposing different requirements, often changing as the crisis evolves.
+A significant proportion of the Group's marketing and corporate employees worked remotely during 2020, which increased the Group's exposure to cyber related risks.
 Almost all industrial operations were impacted by changed protocols or working practises, while many were required to fully suspend production for a period of time.
 While the Group engaged with relevant government authorities and advisors to ensure that the responses and measures implemented focused on the health of its workforce and communities and allowed its operations to continue where reasonably practicable, the COVID-19 pandemic has materially impacted the Group's industrial activities.

-Future spread of COVID-19, including in areas where the Group's industrial assets are located, may result in greater risk of exposure to employees, and the Group may respond by curtailing, rescheduling or suspending operations, construction or development at these assets or be required to do so by the relevant authorities.
-For a more detailed description of the Group's measures taken thus far in response to the COVID-19 pandemic, please see "Recent Developments - COVID-19 Pandemic".
+Future spread of COVID-19 or its variants, including in areas where the Group's industrial assets are located, may result in greater risk of exposure to employees, and the Group may respond by curtailing, rescheduling or suspending operations, construction or development at these assets or be required to do so by the relevant authorities.